By Last Updated: May 28th, 2026

 What Is Hospice Care?

 Hospice care is specialized medical support for individuals diagnosed with terminal conditions who have chosen comfort care over curative treatment.
-It prioritizes symptom management, emotional well-being, and dignity at the end of life.
+Southern California families have access to a range of hospice providers, though quality varies significantly.

 Care is typically provided at home, in a facility, or within a hospital by a team that may include: